tsasam/fullstack_challenge/Readme.md

-h
 # BiomeMakers FullStack Challenge

 ## Introduction

 In BiomeMakers we combine DNA sequencing, AI and AgData to identify the microbial biomarkers providing insights to optimize the health of any crop.
+The IT and Software department mission is to build the different Portals to allow our clients to access their sample reports.
+Moreover, we create internal tools for the other departments (laboratory, bio-informatics, customer service, finance...) to control the sample process and communicate with the clients.

-This repository contains a simulated portal with all the tecnology use use on daily basics:
+This repository contains a simulated portal with all the technology use use on daily basics:
 * Docker
 * PHP